codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 #### Uninstall runtimes
 Uninstall CSDP runtimes that are not in use.
-Uninstall a runtime through the CLI wizard, or by running a silent uninstall.
+Uninstall a runtime by running a silent uninstall, or through the CLI wizard.
 > Uninstalling a runtime removes the Git Sources and managed clusters associated with the runtime.

 **Before you begin**